 Significant levels of downgrades to Short and Long-Term credit ratings have not materialised since the crisis in March 2020.
 In the main, where they did change, any alterations were limited to Outlooks.
 However, more recently the UK sovereign debt rating has been placed on Negative Outlook by the three major rating agencies in the wake of the Truss/Kwarteng unfunded tax-cuts policy.
-Although the Sunak/Hunt government has calmed markets, the outcome of the rating agency reviews is unknown at present, but it is possible the UK sovereign debt ratings, this Authority will not set a minimum rating for the UK.
+Although the Sunak/Hunt government has calmed markets, the outcome of the rating agency reviews is unknown at present, but it is possible the UK sovereign debt rating will be downgraded.
+Accordingly, when setting minimum sovereign debt ratings, this Authority will not set a minimum rating for the UK.